 First: don’t panic!

 When you first get hurt and thoughts are flying a million miles an hour through your head, try to stay calm!
 Your body doesn’t need any added stress.
 Instead, pinpoint exactly where the pain is stemming from and try to relax.
 Maybe your muscles are tight and just need a good stretch.
 Maybe you fell in a game and need some ice.
-Regardless of what caused the pain, the high level of commitment you give day in and day out as a student-athlete can be a lot for your body to handle.
+Regardless of what caused the pain, the high level of commitment you give as a student-athlete can be a lot for your body to handle.
 Add in coursework, your personal life, and work and it can be overwhelming.
 As long as you take care of yourself and stay composed, you can figure out the next steps on how to heal.

 Don’t ignore pain or discomfort